lwander/spinnaker/experimental/kubernetes/README.md

 # Spinnaker on Kubernetes

-> *NOTE:* This is not intended for production use, as both Redis and Cassandra
-> are backed by memory currently, and are so far only stable in single node
-> configurations.
-Both of these issues should be fixed soon, however.

 This guide will walk you through deploying Spinnaker to a running Kubernetes cluster.
 The steps below assume that you will be using that Spinnaker installation to manage and deploy other applications to that same Kubernetes cluster.